 Dr. Low is the David F. Bohr Professor of Physiology in the Department of Molecular & Integrative Physiology.
 He is also a Professor in the Department of Internal Medicine at the University of Michigan Medical School.
 Dr. Low is an Investigator of the Brehm Center for Diabetes Research.
 Research in his lab is focused on determining how the hypothalamus integrates environmental and interoceptive sensory information to maintain neuroendocrine homeostasis and energy balance.
 He is an internationally recognized expert in the generation and analysis of mutant mouse models and currently uses a combination of molecular genetic, endocrine, and behavioral approaches to characterize the physiological functions of neuropeptides and G-protein coupled receptors that are highly expressed in hypothalamic neural circuits, particularly proopiomelanocortin (POMC), MC4-receptor, enkephalin, dynorphin, mu-opioid receptor, corticotropin releasing hormone, somatostatin, dopamine, and dopamine D2-like receptors.
 POMC neurons play a critical role in the regulation of appetite and metabolism and dysfunction in their associated neural circuits can produce morbid obesity.
 A current major project in the Low lab is to dissect the functional significance of the recently discovered neuronal enhancers in POMC using targeted deletions of individual or multiple enhancer sequences in mutant mice.

-Dr. Low is Associate Professor of the Departments of Pediatrics (Division of Pulmonary Medicine) and Molecular & Integrative Physiology.
+Dr. Low is the Frederick G L Huetwell Professor for the Cure and Prevention of Birth Defects, Pediatrics (Division of Pulmonary Medicine) and Molecular & Integrative Physiology.
 His research goal is to understand the mechanisms by which obesity influences disease by investigating the association between obesity and inflammation.
 The obesity epidemic in adults and children is of concern due to associations between obesity and disease.
 There is strong evidence that obesity generates a low grade chronic inflammatory state that contributes to diseases such as type 2 diabetes, heart disease, asthma, and metabolic syndrome.
 His laboratory is investigating the hypothesis that this obesity-induced inflammation is due to the activation of inflammatory cells in fat tissue (adipose tissue).
 The finding that adipose tissue contains large quantities of inflammatory cells has led to a paradigm shift in obesity research where we now recognize that obesity may be an inflammatory disease.
 This provides new opportunities to design strategies to evaluate patients and to treat obesity-associated diseases.

 Costas A Lyssiotis